segunsaromi/ONLINE-APPLICATION-SYSTEM-FOR-ANY-INSTITUTION/README.md

 I used root and no password.
 So for the purpose of this application testing you can create a database with root and no password.

+The first folder to reference from the home page is onlineapp/

 This application is simple to use.
 A prospective students would apply.
 Aftter application they are required to take note of their application number and phoe number used.

 After application i did it in such a way that school fees is automatically added to such application since we cant be doing payment right now on the test application.
 So they are required to sign-up and create a password which they will use to sign-in in order to complete their registration and submit their form.